Buy your Powerball tickets and check Powerball results online right here.

 After determining the Lotto game you want to play, you can then choose your own preferred numbers or randomly computer generated ones right here.

-Firstly is the "Standard" entry, where you select six regular numbers from 1 to 40 and a seventh number, your Powerball, from numbers 1 to 20.
+Firstly is the “Standard” entry, where you select seven regular numbers from 1 to 35 and a eighth number, your Powerball, from numbers 1 to 20.
 The minimum number of games is 4 and you can play from 4-18 standard games per entry.
-The lottery company will draw six winning regular numbers from a barrel of 45, and then the winning Powerball from a separate barrel containing just 20 balls numbered 1 to 20.
-If you match the right combination of 6 numbers and the Powerball, you will win!
+The lottery company will draw seven winning regular numbers from a barrel of 35, and then the winning Powerball from a separate barrel containing just 20 balls numbered 1 to 20.
+If you match the right combination of 7 numbers and the Powerball, you will win!

 The second option is to play a “Multi-week” entry where you can use the same numbers for as many weeks, months or years ahead as you prefer.
 This is without doubt the best way to play, because it ensures you never miss getting your Powerball entries into the draw.
 No one wants to see their numbers come up on a night where they forgot to put their tickets in!